Introduction: Living Frugally on One Income

 Tackling debt is never easy, especially when you’re relying on a single income.
 It can feel overwhelming and daunting to figure out where to even start.
 However, some strategies can help make the process more manageable.

-Another approach is the avalanche method, which involves prioritizing high-interest debt, regardless of the size of the debt.
+Another approach is the avalanche method, which involves concentrating on high-interest debt, such as credit cards, regardless of the size of the debt.
 By making a plan and sticking to it, you can chip away at your debt, one payment at a time.

 Furthermore, you can put a freeze on spending money for a month.
 This means you would avoid making any unnecessary purchases and only spend money on essential items during that period.